kunsjef/icinga2-gearman/README.md

 ```

 ## Status
 After a lot of testing in our lab, we decided to put everything into production.
 As of January 2019 we have 2 satellites and 6 workers, and everything is running really smooth.
 We can reload the Icinga2 Master as often as we want.
 We can restart a worker without **any** impact of the other servers (other that a small, shared increase in load, which is expected).
-Our two satellites have 4 CPU cores and 8 GB of RAM, and the average load is around 1.3 with an average of 85 gearman jobs running.
+Our two satellites have 4 CPU cores and 8 GB of RAM, and the average load is around 1.5 with an average of 60-70 gearman jobs running at all times.

 ```
 # gearman_top -H satellite1:4730